 How can you not have fish and chips when you’re in London?
 Or England?
 I would say it’s the American’s burgers to the British, make sense?

-And so, my choice for the trip was in Notting Hill,
+And so, my choice for the trip was Notting Hill,

 Gopal’s Corner, Malaysian food

-My friends and I were thinking so hard on where to get dinner my first night there and of course, her brilliant mind thought of Malaysian food!
+My friends and I were thinking so hard about where to get dinner during my first night there and of course, her brilliant mind thought of Malaysian food!
 Funny that there are better Malaysian restaurants in London than in NYC.
-I believe the Malaysian community is bigger there and more concentrated, you’ll be surprised to find how many Malaysians there are in London, Manchester, Bath and the list goes on.
+I believe the Malaysian community is bigger there and more concentrated, you’ll be surprised to find how many Malaysians there are in London, Manchester, Bath, Nottingham and so on.

 I shared a few Malaysian food that I really miss in this post but trust me, I have a list of food longer than you think that I can’t wait to eat when I visit Malaysia.
 Gopal’s was the most satisfying so far (I’m sorry NYC) and to the Londoners out there, you can check out the menu here.